Property Management is hard enough…so why would we want to MAKE IT HARDER for ourselves?

-You’re bleeding money with these type owners and properties.
+You’re bleeding money with these types of owners and properties.
 It’s best to say ‘no’ to these where you can.

-All up these EIGHT reasons will help you steer through the maze of property management.
+All these EIGHT reasons will help you steer through the maze of property management.

 Be smart.
 Be like John West!